Network Scrutiny

 Short answers; details are in the article above.

-- In our May 2026 audit across three US metros, Nomad and Jetpac US SKUs most often presented US exit IPs with RTT consistent with on-shore breakout.
-Saily’s US plan still geolocated to the Netherlands via AS 20473/1Global-style paths unless virtual location was enabled—treat Saily as a privacy bundle, not a low-latency US egress product, unless you re-test after a wholesale change.
+In our May 2026 audit across three US metros—and a July 2, 2026 NYC re-check—Nomad and Jetpac US SKUs most often presented US exit IPs with RTT consistent with on-shore breakout.
+Saily's US plan still geolocated to the Netherlands via 1Global-style paths in 9/9 sessions unless virtual location was enabled.
+Treat Saily as a privacy bundle, not a low-latency US egress product, unless you re-test after a wholesale change.